shrekshao/shrekshao.github.io/pages/1_all.md

 ---

 Hey!
 I'm Shuai Shao.
-Also Known as ShrekShao / 狄学长.
+AKA ShrekShao / 狄学长.

-I'm a mediocre programmer but still try to overcome my weakness (not effectively for most of the time though -_-).
+I'm a mediocre programmer.
+But I still try to make something before I die.

-I'm now working on graphics as my profession, and keep working towards fullstack in game and web.
+I'm now working as a graphics engineer for my fulltime job (to learn, and to prevent from starving), and keep making progress during sparetime on game dev and some 3d related development.

-I have quite a lot game and app ideas but only manage to implement one tenths of them.
-Let me know if you want to join me on my games or if you want me in your spare time indie game dev group (, especially if you are a girl -_-).
-Connections of people create unexpected value.
+If daydreaming could work, I hope I could find a girl doing 2D/3D artwork and start a studio as a couple.
+Like those who made Mount N Blade, Temple Run, etc. (Though very unlikely)

+But at least I've got some buddies willing to work together with me at present, they are very reliable, compared to a non trivial number of girls I've contacted with.
+I should be grateful to my bro.

 * **Programming:** Web 3D, Games, Graphics, Web
 * **Sports:** Soccer, Dortmund